 FTE : Full-Time Enrollment

-The FTE effectively shows full-time enrollment for each of the years 2013-2018.
+The FTE effectively shows full-time enrollment for each year.
 It is easy to compare one college’s six-year trend with another.

 Positive trend: FTE is a calculation showing how many students would be attending if all were enrolled full time.
 You want to see consistent increase in the FTE enrollment.
 Larger enrollment typically provides more revenue to a college.